kyoo2023/Pre_Group/README.md

 ## Project Description

-In order to achieve the goal of developing basic documentation and building development software, we need to complete the implementation of the build system and storage continuous integration of repositories.
+In order to achieve the goal of developing basic documentation and building development software, we need to complete the implementation of the build system and storage continuous integration of repositories.</br>

-The specific task is to clone the template repository and use the Google test testing framework to implement the following three tests:
+The specific task is to clone the template repository and use the Google test testing framework to implement the following three tests:</br>
-1.Check that the type of the model parameters (F, k) matches that of the element type of the u and v vectors.
+1.Check that the type of the model parameters (F, k) matches that of the element type of the u and v vectors.</br>
-2.Check that the variables u and v are the same size.
+2.Check that the variables u and v are the same size.</br>
-3.Check that the simulation produces the mathematically correct answer when u = 0 and v = 0.
+3.Check that the simulation produces the mathematically correct answer when u = 0 and v = 0. </br>
-CMake is then used to automate the build process and ultimately implement continuous integration(CI).
+CMake is then used to automate the build process and ultimately implement continuous integration(CI).</br>

 ## Preparation Conditions & Implementation Process: